pingidentity/terraform-provider-identitycloud/docs/resources/secret_version.md

 page_title: "identitycloud_secret_version Resource - terraform-provider-identitycloud"
 subcategory: ""
 description: |-
-  Resource to manage the status of a version of a secret.
+  Resource to create and manage a version of an existing secret.
+Note that the latest version of a secret cannot be deleted by this resource.
 ---

 # identitycloud_secret_version (Resource)

-Resource to manage the status of a version of a secret.
+Resource to create and manage a version of an existing secret.
+Note that the latest version of a secret cannot be deleted by this resource.

 ## Example Usage